 Fogo is the volcanic island.
 On the island you have the active Fogo volcano.
 This is the highlight of Cape Verde to visit.
 In the crater the volcano is still smoking from its last eruption.
 Dark (dried) lava streams from centuries ago are visible and the unique landscape is impressive.
 At the foot in Sao Filipe you can admire the Portuguese houses in different colors.
 Fogo is a unique experience.
 It is a must to see for travelers who love impressively landscapes, history and hiking.
 There is a good connection from Fogo is well connected to Santiago, the main island of Cape Verde.

 On Fogo there is the highest point of Cape Verde the Pico de Fogo with more than 2800 meters altitude.
 A few hundred thousand years ago the island originated by the initial eruption of the volcano.
 In 1951, 1995 and 2014 were the last three eruptions of the volcano.
 The fertile volcanic soil makes much of the island green and there are many plantations on the flanks of the volcano.
 The coffee is world renowned for its quality and flavor.
 This also applies to the locally produced Manecom wine.
+The island had been designated as a biosphere reserve by UNESCO.

 Cha das Caldeiras